 This paper proposes that the first step in planning a multi-agency community services hub is to clarify its goals and then to identify the model of hub that best supports their achievement.
 It warns against overloading hub models that are best suited to practical outcomes with unrealistic expectations.

 ‘Are We There Yet?
 Why It’s Crucial To Agree On The Destination Before You Start The Journey’

 A light hearted look at the traps of setting out to establish a community services hub without clearly defining your destination.

 ‘The Health Benefits of Community Participation in Child Care’

 This 2003 paper was published in the proceedings of the ANU forum ‘Health for Life!
 A forum on work, health and families’.
 It spells out how academic research into health benefits of high quality child care for children and families can contribute to economic policy as well as to health and child care policy.
 In particular, it links the benefits of good child care to the model of parental control inherent in community owned models.

 This paper examines the negative impact of privatisation on vulnerable Victorians by tracing trends in electricity disconnections due to inability to pay.
 It demonstrates clear links between the process of privatisation and a decrease in provisions to keep households in hardship connected to this vital utility.

 Unfortunately an electronic version of this paper is no longer available; the linked pdf document is scanned from a hard copy and so is a large document (approximately 50MB) and may take several few minutes to download.

-While this research was carried out some time ago, immediately following the privatisation of electricity in Victoria, it remains relevant in 2015, with inadequate hardship provisions continuing to show who are the losers from privatisation of essential services.
+While this research was carried out some time ago, immediately following the privatisation of electricity in Victoria, it remains relevant with inadequate hardship provisions continuing to show who are the losers from privatisation of essential services.

 ‘Cut off: the losers in utility privatisation’